Goal Planning FAQs

 How many goals should I submit?
 How detailed should they be?

 We’re expecting most work groups to identify six or fewer major goals, but if you have more than that, just insert rows in the spreadsheet to accommodate the additional goals.

 You don’t need to submit every goal your office might have.
 Very specific operational goals that don’t have an impact on others at the College (for example, changing the office filing system) should not be submitted.
 Please try to be brief in your description of the goal; a sentence is fine.

 Can we change or add to our goals after they’ve been submitted?

-If you need to make a significant change to your goals, send an email to the Vice President for Planning and Assessment mailbox.
+If you need to make a significant change to your goals, send an email to the Vice President for Strategy and Planning mailbox.
 We will also be in contact with the vice presidents' direct reports again in January to ask about any revisions or additions to goals.

 What if our goals aren’t “right”?

 Your office or workgroup probably already sets goals, and we’re only asking that you tell us about them for the reasons described above.
 If you aren’t sure about whether you’re on the right track, talk with your supervisor or Vice President.